nexiles/nexiles-documentation-project/docs/use-cases/UC001-developer-push.rst

 Rationale
 =========

 The developer has written a documentation and finished the work on the project.
-Now he wants to publish his documentation somehow to finish the release of his project.
+Now he wants to publish his documentation to finish the release of his project.
 The documentation then has to be accessible to his customer, other developers, consultants etc. but not in every case the documentation should be public.

 Preconditions
 =============